PaintsAndPixels/PaintsAndPixels/README.md

 ### Hey There! 👋
 ## 💫 About Me:
  Welcome to my profile ✨!
-I'm a fervent programmer with keen interests in NLP(Natural language processing), Computer Vision, and Cryptography.
+I'm a fervent programmer with keen interests in NLP(Natural language processing), Computer Vision, and GeoAI.
 My goal is to contribute to the open source community and collaborate on projects that drive innovation.
-Beyond coding, I find inspiration in painting🎨, poetry🧾, cycling🚴‍♂️ and photography📷✨.
+Beyond coding, I find inspiration in painting, poetry, cycling and photography.

 ![ezgif-4-acbcae6cae](https://github.com/BernyAngel/BernyAngel/assets/114488781/30cc0e58-8481-4706-a9fe-537f73fa14d2)